datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-2.0/edge-stack-2.X.md

   contact support with questions.
 </Alert>

-Migrating from $productName$ 2.0.5 to $productName$ $versionTwoX$ is a three-step process:
+Migrating from $productName$ 2.0.5 to $productName$ $versionTwoX$ is a four-step process:

 1. **Install new CRDs.**

-   Before installing $productName$ $versionTwoX$ itself, you need to update the CRDs in your cluster.
+   Before installing $productName$ $versionTwoX$ itself, you need to update the CRDs in your cluster; Helm will not do this for you.
 This is mandatory during any upgrade of $productName$.

    ```
    kubectl apply -f https://app.getambassador.io/yaml/edge-stack/$versionTwoX$/aes-crds.yaml